Localizing genuine multiparty entanglement in noisy stabilizer states: LGME in graph states

-\textbf{Note.} We also compute the localizable multiparty entanglement in terms of the GGM, which is a measure for the GME present in a quantum state, for each of the above cases, and find it to be $1/2$ for all the examples.
+\textbf{Note.} We also compute the RLGME in terms of the GGM, which is a measure for the GME present in a quantum state, for each of the above cases, and find it to be $1/2$ for all the examples.
 This implies that genuine multipartite entanglement is localized on all the chosen subsystems $S$ in all the examples.
-We comment on the loss of localized GME with introduction of noise in Sec.~\ref{sec:le_noisy_graph}.
+We comment on the loss of LGME with introduction of noise in Sec.~\ref{sec:le_noisy_graph}.